Terraform Cheat Sheet

 • Remote modules are stored externally in a separate repository, and supports versioning

-• supports following backends
+• Supports following backends/sources

 • Local paths